RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 Renders a pdf for the current problem or contest.
 The pdf is written to `problem.pdf` or `contest.pdf` respectively.

-- Note 1: `pdflatex` is called exactly once usually.
-You may need to call it multiple times after big changes to the problem/contest. `bt zip` *does* run `pdflatex` multiple times.
-- Note 2: All LaTeX compilation is done in tmpfs (`/tmp/` on linux).
+**Note:** All LaTeX compilation is done in tmpfs (`/tmp/` on linux).
 The resulting pdfs will be symlinks into the temporary directory.
 See the [Implementation notes](implementation_notes.md#building-latex-files) for more.

 **Flags**

-- `--no-timelimit`: When passed, time limits will not be shown in the problem/contest pdfs.
 - `--all`/`-a`: When run from the contest level, this enables building pdfs for all problems in the contest as well.
 - `--cp`: Instead of symlinking the final pdf, copy it into the problem/contest directory.
+- `--no-timelimit`: When passed, time limits will not be shown in the problem/contest pdfs.
+- `--watch`/`-w`: Continuously compile the pdf whenever a `problem_statement.tex` changes.
+Note that this does not pick up changes to `*.yaml` configuration files.
 - `--web`: Build a web version of the pdf.
 This uses [contest-web.tex](../latex/contest-web.tex) instead of [contest.tex](../latex/contest.text) and [solutions-web.tex](../latex/solutions-web.tex) instead of [solutions.tex](../latex/solutions.tex).
 In practice, the only thing this does is to remove empty _this is not a blank page_ pages and make the pdf single sides.
+- `-1`: Run the LaTeX compiler only once.

 ## `solutions`